Short-sightedness in kids

 Although some things are out of your control, there are steps you can take to reduce your kid’s risk of developing short-sightedness, or prevent their eyesight from getting worse in the future.

-- Reduce near work.
 Studies have found the more time kids spend focusing on close-up things (computers, screens and books), the more they’re at risk of developing short-sightedness.
-Experts recommend keeping near work to 2 hours or less per day (though that may be hard if they’re a conscientious student!), while also teaching them good visual habits.
+Experts recommend keeping near work to 2 hours or less per day (though that may be hard if they’re a conscientious student!), while also teaching them good habits to prevent digital eye strain.
 Like time outdoors, reducing near work hasn’t yet been shown to reduce existing short-sightedness, but many optometrists still recommend it for general eye health.

 There’s a lot an optometrist can do to help with your kid’s short-sightedness, including prescribing multifocal or bifocal glasses, multifocal contact lenses, rigid lenses or even pharmaceutical eye drops.